comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/manage_datasets.md

 * Python SDK: You can use the Python SDK to create an dataset and add items to it.
 * Traces table: You can add existing logged traces (from a production application for example) to a dataset.
-* The Comet UI: You can manually create a dataset and add items to it.
+* The Opik UI: You can manually create a dataset and add items to it.

 Once a dataset has been created, you can run Experiments on it.
 Each Experiment will evaluate an LLM application based on the test cases in the dataset using an evaluation metric and report the results back to the dataset.